kaltura/platform-install-packages/doc/install-kaltura-xenial.md

 ```
 **Be sure to input 'Y' whenever prompted by `mysql_secure_installation`, and set a root password before continuing further.**

+When installing an all in one instance, for security reasons, it is best to bind the MySQL daemon to 127.0.0.1 [loopback].
+When prompted for the MySQL host/IP, please use ```127.0.0.1``` rather than ```localhost``` since the server code uses the PHP PDO MySQL extension and setting the host to localhost will cause it to attempt to connect via a UNIX socket, as opposed to over TCP, which may fa
+il, depending on where the UNIX socket is placed and the value set for the pdo_mysql.default_socket directive.

 #### Install Kaltura Server
 You can use this process to auto install an all in 1 server.
 In order to perform a manual step by step install, simply copy the commands and run them one by one.